-Aspire All-in-one Computer User's Manual
+Aspire Desktop Computer User's Manual

 © 2018.
 All Rights Reserved.
-Aspire All-in-one Computer Covers: All-in-one models (touch) This revision: October 2018
+Aspire Desktop Computer Covers: Tower models This revision: October 2018

 This manual contains proprietary information that is protected by copyright laws.
 The information contained in this manual is subject to change without notice.
 Some features described in this manual may not be supported depending on the Operating System version.
 Images provided herein are for reference only and may contain information or features that do not apply to your computer.
 Acer Group shall not be liable for technical or editorial errors or omissions contained in this manual.